Mass media in Albania: Print media

 Albanian language newspapers were banned during Ottoman times.
 Publications in Albanian from other parts of the Empire (Sofia, Bucarest, Thessaloniki, Athens, Istanbul) were smuggled in the region.
 After independence in 1912, news publications included Koha ("The Times", 1920–26), Demokratia (1925–39), and Drita ("The Light", 1936–39).
 Socialist Albania saw Zëri i Popullit ("The People's Voice", 1944) as the official propaganda publication of the Albanian Party of Labor; the newspaper remained during democratisation as the organ of the Socialist Party of Albania.
 Rilindja Demokratike ("Democratic Rebirth", 1991) was founded as the first opposition newspaper.

 Newspapers have remained mostly free after 1991 in Albania—with the partial exception of the 1994–97 period under Sali Berisha's Democratic Party of Albania.
 Investigative journalism though has remained rare, and journalists inquiring episodes of corruption are often harassed.
 Most newspapers remain linked to business and political interest groups, since they could not fund themselves simply with the sale of low numbers of copies.

 The number of newspapers in Albania was nearly 92 in 2001 and 98 in 2002.

 Ownership links and financial dependence on business and political tycoons limits journalistic quality and independence, and fosters sensationalism and commercialisation.

 The independent Koha Jonë is the daily with the biggest readership, although no official numbers are available.
 Circulation is deemed the lowest in Europe.

-Tirana's main newspapers are Albania, Ballkan, Gazeta Shqiptare, Gazeta 55, Koha Jonë, Metropol, Panorama, Rilindja Demokratike, Shekulli, Shqip, Tema.
+Tirana's main newspapers are Albania, Balkan, Gazeta Shqiptare, Gazeta 55, Koha Jonë, Metropol, Panorama, Rilindja Demokratike, Shekulli, Shqip, Tema.
 Numerous other dailies and weeklies provide regional and local information.

 English-language news are provided by the Albanian Mail and the Tirana Times.
 Greek-language newspapers include Dimotiki Foni, Dris, Foni tis Omonoias, Laiko Vima, Provoli, and Romiosini.
 Gazeta 2000 publishes in Albanian, Greek, and English.